cmjoseph07/svelty-email/README.md

 # Warning

 > [!WARNING]
-> Breaking change made for Svelte 5 support will lib is being re-written.
+> Breaking change made for Svelte 5 support while lib is being re-written.
 Please use `0.0.11` for Svelte 4 apps.

 # Introduction